-So many people told us to avoid Ecuador altogether and go straight to Colombia.
+So many people told us to scrap our plans to travel to Ecuador altogether and go straight to Colombia.
 For most, Colombia is so great that perhaps anything else is going to feel like a disappointment, and lots of people told us that whatever Ecuador does, Colombia does it better.
 Some warned us to have low expectations because tourism had ruined the country and that locals only saw dollars to extract when they met a foreigner.
 We were told it was expensive, and ultimately not worth our time.

 Buses are pretty straightforward, though due to the lack of need for night buses in such a relatively small country, the quality of bus is a lot lower than in Peru.
 Whilst still comfy, buses in Ecuador are more flota style, with less leg room and more upright seats.

 Uber operates in major cities in Ecuador, but if you flag down a taxi you should be able to negotiate down to a reasonable price according to the time of day.